timschneeb/tachiyomi-extensions-revived/README.md

 Starting with the latest [Tachiyomi **preview** build](https://github.com/tachiyomiorg/tachiyomi-preview/releases) (r6396 and later), you can now add external extension repos without having to re-approve unofficial extensions after each app launch!

-1. Update to the latest version of [Tachiyomi Preview](https://github.com/tachiyomiorg/tachiyomi-preview/releases) (the regular app doesn't contain the change yet)
+1. Update to the latest version of [Tachiyomi Preview](https://github.com/tachiyomiorg/tachiyomi-preview/releases)
 2. Go to Settings > Browse > Extension repos > Add
 3. Enter the following URL and accept: `https://raw.githubusercontent.com/ThePBone/tachiyomi-extensions-revived/repo/index.min.json`
 4. Go to the extension management screen, refresh it, and you can now download the removed extensions.